Miami’s crypto craze on full display at bitcoin conference

 Others note that both Miami and Florida are business-friendly and remained open during the pandemic, making it more attractive as a location.

-“It’s hard to deny this is an amazing opportunity for companies to come here and build out their project in crypto,” said John Bartleman, CEO of a Plantation, Florida-based TradeStation, a multi-asset broker.
+“It’s hard to deny this is an amazing opportunity for companies to come here and build out their project in crypto,” said John Bartleman, CEO of Plantation, Florida-based TradeStation, a multiasset broker.

 Bartleman’s company commissioned an 11-foot (3-meter) robot-like statue of a bull meant to emulate Wall Street’s “Charging Bull.”
-The artwork was unveiled Wednesday by Mayor Suarez to a joyful crowd kicking off the conference in Miami Beach.
+Suarez unveiled the artwork Wednesday to a joyful crowd kicking off the conference in Miami Beach.

 More broadly, critics question the assumptions underlying the claimed value and utility of crypto technology, with some likening the hype and so-far unrealized promises of blockchain technologies to a Ponzi scheme that benefits early participants but leaves everyone else in the lurch.